 1> if an SS block is selected above and an association between PRACH occasions and SS blocks is configured:

-2> determine the next available PRACH occasion from the PRACH occasions corresponding to the selected SS block.
+2> determine the next available PRACH occasion from the PRACH occasions corresponding to the selected SS block (the MAC entity may take into account the possible occurrence of measurement gaps when determining the next available PRACH occassion corresponding to the selected SS block).

 1> else if a CSI-RS is selected above and an association between PRACH occasions and CSI-RSs is configured:

-2> determine the next available PRACH occasion from the PRACH occasions corresponding to the selected CSI-RS.
+2> determine the next available PRACH occasion from the PRACH occasions corresponding to the selected CSI-RS (the MAC entity may take into account the possible occurrence of measurement gaps when determining the next available PRACH occasion corresponding to the selected CSI-RS).

 1> else:

-2> determine the next available PRACH occasion.
+2> determine the next available PRACH occasion (the MAC entity may take into account the possible occurrence of measurement gaps when determining the next available PRACH occassion).

 1> perform the Random Access Preamble transmission procedure (see subclause 5.1.3).